Test Preparation

 The monitor will begin the examination process.
 Listen to the monitor carefully.

-You will be asked to verify your identification, which may include signing your
+You will be asked to verify your identification, including signing your

 answer sheet or entering data if your examination is provided through the E-Test